 Automatic tuning is a database feature that provides insight into potential query performance problems, recommend solutions, and automatically fix identified problems.

 Automatic tuning, introduced in SQL Server 2017 (14.x), notifies you whenever a potential performance issue is detected and lets you apply corrective actions, or lets the Database Engine automatically fix performance problems.
-Automatic tuning SQL Server enables you to identify and fix performance issues caused by query execution plan choice regressions.
+Automatic tuning SQL Server identifies and fixes performance issues caused by query execution plan choice regressions.
 Automatic tuning in Azure SQL Database also creates necessary indexes and drops unused indexes.
 For more information on query execution plans, see Execution Plans.

 The SQL Server Database Engine monitors the queries that are executed on the database and automatically improves performance of the workload.
 The Database Engine has a built-in intelligence mechanism that can automatically tune and improve performance of your queries by dynamically adapting the database to your workload.
 There are two automatic tuning features that are available:

 Automatic plan correction identifies problematic query execution plans, such as a parameter sensitivity or parameter sniffing issues, and fixes query execution plan-related performance problems by forcing the last known good plan before the regression occurred.
 Applies to: SQL Server (Starting with SQL Server 2017 (14.x)) and Azure SQL Database and Azure SQL Managed Instance]

 Automatic index management identifies indexes that should be added in your database, and indexes that should be removed.
 Applies to: Azure SQL Database

 Why automatic tuning?